 It’s never been more important to make a gym website that will be found online by potential members.
 Even more critical, you need to design your gym website in a manner that not only drives prospects to your door, but can convert visitors at a higher rate.

 Google processes over 40,000 search queries every second, and for health and fitness related queries, over 70,000 every minute!

 With these numbers continuing to grow every year, how confident are you with your online presence?

 Josh is a web designer at heart with a huge passion for fitness.
-Josh helps health, wellness, and fitness companies improve their online presence.
+As a result, Josh helps health, wellness, and fitness companies improve their online presence.
 He has a history of building gym websites that convert a high number of visitors into paying customers.

 Your Website Has To Serve A Purpose

-There is a huge gap in the fitness industry where an online presence isn’t often at the forefront of an owner’s mind.
-A website is an afterthought to many business owners.
+There is a huge gap in the fitness industry.
+An online presence isn’t often at the forefront of an owner’s mind.
+A website is an afterthought to many.
 They make a gym website and just throw it up on the web and expect to turn water into wine.

-Having a well built website, especially in a highly competitive market like the fitness industry can separate you from your competitors.
-As a business owner, it is vital to take a step back and look at how your business is portrayed online.
+Having a well built website, in a highly competitive market like the fitness industry can separate you from your competitors.
+As a business owner, it is vital to look at how your business is portrayed online.

 Is your website just a brochure with images?
 Or is it acting as a funnel, to benefit, supplement, and enhance your sales process?

 Address The Needs Of Your Website Visitors